lexahl/maie/content/about/index.md

 title = "about + "
 +++

-I am currently a postgraduate student at the Creative Computing Institute in the MA Internet Equalities Programme (MAIE).
-During my masters, I have been exploring methods for equitable technology design and challenging technology and societies' entanglements while incorporating disability, environmental, climate, and gender justice.

-My creative and professional practice focuses on critically re-imagining and speculating diverse futures of technology and society through various digital mediums and materials.
-My research and teaching lies in multidisciplinary and collaborative practices that encourage reflection on data and digital technologies.
-I hope to create conversations to help envision a future where digital technologies are more regenerative and less extractive.
+Alexandria Ahluwalia (she/they) is a postgraduate student working towards an MA in Internet Equalities in the Creative Computing Institute at the University of the Arts London.
+Her research focuses on the critical study of data and digital technologies while incorporating disability, environmental, climate, and gender justice.
+Her creative practice critically re- imagines and speculates diverse futures of technology and society through various digital mediums and materials to encourage reflection on digital technologies.
+Previously, she collaborated with the Gender + Collective in the Office of Regional and International Community Engagement and co- created a Community-Based Research & Data Justice Resource Guide.
+Alexandria also holds a BSc in Mathematics from the University of British Colombia.

 ### disciplines + interests: